rafaelfcads/result-tools/README.md

   // ==> Result.Ok('Annuls the try/catch need')
   ```

-- **`mapSync(fn)`** should be used to execute sync transformation operations where the arguments are the results from the last operation, generating a new result.
+- **`mapSync(fn)`** Used to execute sync transformation operations where the arguments are the results from the last operation, generating a new result.

   ###### error case:
   ```js